freeman-lab/resource-list/README.md

 This is an opinionated collection of resources and links for modern scientific computing.
+At the very least, I can say that these are things we use and find useful on a regular basis in our work.
+This topic comes up a lot at tutorials and courses, so I wanted to consolidate it all in one place.

+There are plenty of things not in this list only because we don't use them that much.
+If you have suggestions as to what to add, please submit a PR!

 ## Languages

 Python

 Julia

+## Data structures

+Pandas

+Xray

 ## Environments